 - Rates of youth employment remain low relative to historical levels.
 About one-third of youth ages 16 to 19 and seven in ten youth ages 20 to 24 were employed at some point in 2013.

-- Racial and ethnic disparities in employment were stark, particularly among In this age group, white youth were employed at a rate 15 percentage points higher than Latinx youth, 16 percentage points higher than black youth, and 21 percentage points higher than Asian youth.
+- Racial and ethnic disparities in employment were stark, particularly among youth ages 16 to 19.
+In this age group, white youth were employed at a rate 15 percentage points higher than Latinx youth, 16 percentage points higher than black youth, and 21 percentage points higher than Asian youth.
 Black and Latinx youth were also much more likely to be disconnected from both school and work than were white and Asian youth.

 - Across age groups and racial and ethnic groups, the majority of employed youth lived in higher-income households (earning more than 200 percent of the federal poverty level).
 Notably, more than two-thirds of workers between the ages of 16 and 19 were from higher-income households.